sjsrey/pysalnarsc19/install.md

 To get a Jupyter session started, you can follow these steps:

-1. Change into the directory where you extracted the pysalworkshop materials
+1. Change into the directory where you extracted the pysalnarsc19 materials
 1. Run on the same terminal as above the following command:

 ```